 Center Knurling vs. Fully Knurled

-While both of these dumbbells feature medium knurling, which is ideal for high rep exercises you often do with dumbbells in hand — there was a bit of a different feel between the two.
-Since you get a fully knurled handle with REP Fitness, you may find that you get a better overall grip since you can get the same grip on the ends of the handle, as you can in the middle.
+While both of these dumbbells feature medium knurling — which is ideal for the high-rep exercises you often do with dumbbells in hand — there was a bit of a different feel between the two.
+Since you get a fully knurled handle with REP Fitness, you may find that you can achieve a better overall grip since you can get the same grip on the ends of the handle, as you can in the middle.

 REP Fitness uses friction welding to secure the heads on their dumbbells.
-This essentially means that the heads are spun at a fast rate and compressed until they fuse into one piece.
+This means that they spin the heads at a fast rate and compress them until they fuse into one piece.
 With Rogue, they describe their process as “proprietary head to handle construction.”
-We reached out to their support team to find out exactly what that means, but were not given a solid answer.
+We reached out to their support team to find out exactly what that means, but did not receive an answer.
 While the REP Fitness process seems fancy, it’s worth noting that Rogue still makes some of the highest quality equipment available, and their dumbbells feel just as durable.

-This may not be a huge factor for someone in their buying process, but it’s worth mentioning that the numbers displayed on the heads of the dumbbells do vary a little.
-While you can still easily see the numbers on the REP Fitness dumbbells, the numbers displayed with Rogue do pop out a little more — this is solely because they’re raised up from the surface more than REP’s.
+This may not be a huge factor, but it’s worth mentioning that the numbers displayed on the heads of the dumbbells do vary a little.
+While you can still easily see the numbers on the REP Fitness dumbbells, the numbers displayed on Rogue’s do pop a little more — this is solely because they’re raised up from the surface more than REP’s.

 Which Brand is the Better Option?